colhountech/AcrylicUI/README.md

 ## Frequenty Asked Questions:

-## Q: Can I used this in my commercial projects.
+### Q: Can I used this in my commercial projects.

-A: Yes, but without warranty.
+Yes, but without warranty.
 This project is covered by MIT License and is covered for personal and commercial use.

 ### Q: Can I get support.

-A: If you spot a bug, raise an issue or even better, raise a pull request.
-If you need support, feel free to contact me at https://wwwcolhountech.com but please don't ask for support for free.
+If you spot a bug, raise an issue or even better, raise a pull request.
+If you need support, feel free to contact me [via my website](https://wwwcolhountech.com) but please don't ask for support for free.

 ### Q: I want to get involved.
 How can I help?